 Secure them in place with wooden stakes and use additional bracing as wet concrete is heavy.
 Wait for the concrete to be completely dry and cured before installing the hot tub.
 Typically that would be 30 days.

-Did I cover all you wanted to know about whether it’s OK to put a hot tub on grass?
+Can you put a hot tub on artificial grass?

 So, what sort of base do you need for your hot tub?
 A concrete base is ideal.
 Alternatively, a terrace or patio, a gravel area, or a decking area are lower-cost options.